On Realistic Target Coverage by Autonomous Drones: Drone Placement: the Solver

-Deploying drones requires configuring each with a location to move to and a direction to point its sensors.
+Deploying drones requires configuring each with a location to move to and a direction to point its camera sensor.
 There are infinitely many possible configurations spanning every location where a drone can be positioned and every direction it can be covering.
-In order to get a handle on the problem of drone placement, the key step is to reduce the space of configurations into a small subset.
-Our goal is to pick a set of configurations that covers all targets using the minimum number of drones.
-We perform this operation through three modules: 1) A \textit{Spatial Discretizer} responsible for finding a small subset of points to work with, 2) An \textit{Angular Discretizer} that determines the relevant directions to consider at each of the points selected by the Spatial Discretizer, and 3) A \textit{Configuration Selector} to pick a subset of the configurations generated by the Angular Discretizer.
+In order to get a handle on the problem of drone placement, the key step is to reduce the space of configurations into a small finite subset.
+The goal of the \textit{\ProblemNameAcro} \textit{Solver} is to compute a set of configurations that covers a given set of \emph{\ModelNameAcro} targets using the minimum number of drones.
+The \textit{\ProblemNameAcro} \textit{Solver} can be broken down into three modules: 1) A \textit{Spatial Discretizer} responsible for finding a small subset of points to work with, 2) An \textit{Angular Discretizer} that determines the relevant directions to consider at each of the points selected by the \textit{Spatial Discretizer}, and 3) A \textit{Configuration Selector} to pick a subset of the configurations generated by the \textit{Angular Discretizer}.